Julie Fedorchak: Public Service Commission

 In December 2012, Governor Jack Dalrymple appointed Fedorchak to the North Dakota Public Service Commission after a seat opened.
 She later won an election to hold the seat in 2014.
-Shortly after being fully elected to the commission, Fedorchak was also swiftly elected to chair the commission for a two-year term.
+Shortly after being fully elected to the commission, Fedorchak was also elected to chair the commission for a two-year term.

 Fedorchak was later re-elected in 2016 and in 2022 by wide margins.

-Fedorchak has overseen and assisted the commission in numerous projects and investments while also offering transparent information.